 - Q How is a heart attack diagnosed and treated in critical care?

-- Q How is multiple organ failure treated in a the intensive care unit (ICU)?
+- Q How is hypoxemia treated in critical care?